Nigel Farage focuses on Donald Trump instead of standing in General Election

 There had been speculation that Reform UK’s honorary president could return to frontline politics for the national vote for which Rishi Sunak on Wednesday set the summer date.

-Reform UK, led by Richard Tice, was launching its campaign on Thursday morning.

-But ahead of the event, Mr Farage said in a statement posted on X: “I have thought long and hard as to whether I should stand in the upcoming general election.
+Ahead of the launch of Reform UK’s campaign on Thursday, Mr Farage said in a statement posted on X: “I have thought long and hard as to whether I should stand in the upcoming general election.

 “As honorary president of Reform UK, I am fully supportive of Richard Tice’s leadership and urge voters to put their trust in him and Lee Anderson.